-Here’s an outline for selling your own practice, provided by Legacy Practice Transitions.
-This guide will help you navigate the complexities of the sale process:
+Here’s an outline that determines your transition needs when selling your practice independently.
+This guide will help you navigate the complexities of the sale process.

 Step 1: Should You Sell?